Sadyn-Project/SunRodAPI/readme.md

 await SunRodAPI.has({ user: 'id', coins: 0 }); // Should return { data: boolean, result: 0 }
 ```

-The boolean inside `data` will be true if the user coins will be equal or higher than the input, else it will return false.
+Inside the `data` property you will find the returned boolean.

 ### SunRodAPI#*set*

-The `set` method is used to set the coins of a user to a specific amount, not lower than 0.
+The `set` method sets to the user a specific amount of coins, and returns the user data.

 > Input:
 > `user: string`